yt-project/yt/doc/source/installing.rst

   $ git clone https://github.com/yt-project/yt
   $ cd yt
   $ git checkout master
-  $ python setup.py develop --user --prefix=
+  $ pip install -e . --user --prefix=

 As above, you can leave off ``--user --prefix=`` if you want to install yt into the default package install path.
 If you do not have write access for this